 Q: Will the OPO receive updates on lungs sent for EVLP?

-OPOs have the option to receive electronic alerts when a lung arrives at LB-1.
 At the conclusion of the EVLP procedure, the study center must indicate the disposition of the lung (transplant or not transplant) in the client portal.
-The OPO is then notified of the transplant center disposition.
+The OPO is then notified by Lung Bioengineering staff of the transplant center disposition.

 Q: Can donor lungs be allocated to two different places?

 Yes.
-It is possible for two lungs from a single donor to be perfused en bloc at LB-1, separated and sent to intended recipients at two different transplant programs.
+It is possible for two lungs from a single donor to be EVLP en bloc at LB-1, separated and sent to intended recipients at two different clinical trial sites.

 Q: What happens when EVLP is complete and the requesting transplant center declines the lung(s)?